ProjectErostribe/100devs-pink-huntober/huntober/game-dev-degree/learning-plan-notes.md

 ## Scene 01: Class 12

-:heartpulse: THE GOLDEN RULE: JavaScript handles the Behavior/Interaction to a web app.
+💗 THE GOLDEN RULE: JavaScript handles the Behavior/Interaction to a web app.